Missing calls on your iPhone? Or finding that your iPhone calls go directly to voicemail, and don't know why? You're not alone.

 If you've noticed the voicemail problem since updating iOS, there's a good chance that the two things are related.
 Check for any new updates since then, which are likely to include a patch.
 Read more: How to update iOS on an iPhone.

-You can tell quite easily if you've got Do Not Disturb switched on, because there will be a crescent moon icon in the top right of the iPhone's status bar, next to the Bluetooth and battery icons.
+Luckily you can easily tell if you've got Do Not Disturb switched on, because there will be a crescent moon icon in the top right of the iPhone's status bar, next to the Bluetooth and battery icons.

 When Do Not Disturb is enabled, calls and alerts that arrive are silenced: that's the reason your calls are being diverted before you have a chance to answer them.